Art deco style details inside Liberty Hall |

 In addition to the Liberty Theater, downtown Tyler was also the location several other movie houses such as the Tyler Theater, Arcadia, Queen, Majestic, Joy and Palace.
 On the outskirts of Tyler were drive-in theaters such as the Starlight, the Crest, and the Apache.

-The Arcadia, opened in 1925, was located on North Spring Street.
+The Arcadia, opened on October 15, 1925, was located on 121 North Spring Street and featured 585 seats.
+The theater showed the very first “talking motion picture” in Tyler on February 13, 1929.
 Two other theaters had occupied this site, the Theatorium and the Queen.
 The streetscape scene below in downtown Tyler Texas includes the site of the Arcadia Theater.
+Today, the theater has been renovated by the Martin Walker Law Firm whose offices are now located in the historic structure.

 |